What do I do with my shrimp when I go on holiday?

 A. A feeding dish is not necessary while on vacation, as the leaves will naturally decay in the tank.
 However, feeding dishes can be useful for daily feeding to contain food and reduce waste.

-Q. Can shrimp survive on fish food?
+Q. Can shrimp survive on fish foodOpens in a new tab.?

 A. Shrimp can eat fish food in small quantities, but it’s not ideal for their diet, especially during an extended absence.
 Providing leaves ensures a more suitable and balanced diet.